 - Monument Valley – 2014

 Composed by electronic musicians Obfusc, Stafford Bawler, and Grigori, the music is entirely ambient.
 A tranquil web of birdsong, shimmering drones, faintly detuned synthesizer chords, and distant breezes.
-The backdrop merges seamlessly with the sounds of the gameplay itself.
+The backdrop merges seamlessly with the sounds of the gameplay itself and only getting 100% deposit bonuses from UK casinos will make this process perfect.
 With echoes of Aphex Twin, Hiroshi Yoshimura, and Brian Eno, it’s a reflective soundtrack to a virtual realm that summons you to slow down and visualize what things would look like from M.C Escher’s point of view.

 - Persona 5 – 2016

 Jazzy soundtracks are a favourite with videogame audiophiles, and the Persona 5 OST is full of energetic tunes.
 Composer Shoji Meguro often uses the electric guitar and piano in the game’s music, adding a synthesized tone that feels exciting.
 The music highlights come from singer Lyn Inaizumi, who performs a dozen pop/ R&B songs that will stick in your head and have you humming them as you enjoy the game.